-As of September 5, 2023, the Fund's Board and Officers as a group owned less than 1% of each class of the Fund's outstanding Shares.
+As of September 5, 2023, the Fund's Board and Officers and Trustees, as a group, owned approximately 87,528 (1.45%) of the outstanding Class R6 Shares.

 QUALIFICATIONS OF INDEPENDENT TRUSTEES

 Individual Trustee qualifications are noted in the "Independent Trustees Background and Compensation" chart.
 In addition, the following characteristics are among those that were considered for each existing Trustee and will be considered for any Nominee Trustee.